zmalone/chef-web-docs/source/quickstart/chef-repo/_recap.md

 ##### Recap
-We now have the following recipes:
+Our workstation is now set up.
+We now have:

+- Credentials setup and verified
+- Our `chef-repo` repository setup
+- The following recipes to use on a new node:

   1. `recipe[apt]` - via community
   1. `recipe[apache2]` - via community